Tacocat4642/AZChyper/README.md

-# AZChyper
+# AZCypher
-It's a chyper.
+It's a Cypher.

 It maps each lowercase letter to the corrosponding letter on the opposite side of the alphabet.
 For example: solution("z") will return "a", solution("b") will return "y", and so on.